SDLarmo/chiaTelegramBot/README.md

 # What this bot does?
+It sends you a telegram message containing:
+1) Your chia farm summary;
+2) Proofs found;
-It sends you a message with each attempt of your chia farm to find a proof.
+3) Attempts of your chia farm to find a proof.

 # Run Chia Telegram Bot
 1. Create new telegram bot using https://t.me/botfather